ImplFerris/pico-pico/src/led/pwm-dimming/index.md

 Because the more you think you see...
 The easier it’ll be to fool you...

-Because, what is seeing?....
+Because, what is seeing? ...
 You're looking but what you're really doing is filtering, interpreting, searching for meaning...
 "

 Here's the magic: when this switching happens super quickly, our eyes can't keep up.
 Instead of seeing the blinking, it just looks like the brightness changes!
 The longer the LED stays ON, the brighter it seems, and the shorter it's ON, the dimmer it looks.
 It's like tricking your brain into thinking the LED is smoothly dimming or brightening.